Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 $\Ph(t_0,x)= (t_0,x)$, where $\pi:T \times \proj^{n-1}_\K\to T$ denotes the projection. \end{thm*}

 The {\aaa } triviality is particularly friendly to the curve selection lemma argument.
 Recall that in analytic geometry many properties can be proven by checking them along real analytic arcs.
-We use this argument often in this paper.
+We use this argument many times in this paper.
 For precise statement and a proof of the curve selection lemma we refer the reader to \cite{bruhatcartan}, \cite{wallace}, \cite{lojasiewicz}, \cite{Hironaka73} or \cite{milnor}.
-To prove the classical regularity conditions, (a) of Whitney, (w) of Verdier, or Thom conditions (a$_f$) or (w$_f$), we use a wing lemma type argument originated by Whitney in \cite{whitneyannals}, see Proposition \ref{winglemma}. {\Aaa } trivializations naturally provide such wings.
+To prove the classical regularity conditions, (a) of Whitney, (w) of Verdier, or Thom's conditions (a$_f$) or (w$_f$), we use a wing lemma type argument originated by Whitney in \cite{whitneyannals}, see Proposition \ref{winglemma}. {\Aaa } trivializations naturally provide such wings.
 For instance, in Whitney's notation, if $q(s)$ is a real analytic arc in $N_0$ then $\phi (p,q(s))$ constitutes such an {\aaa } wing.
 Moreover, {\aaa } trivializations preserve the multiplicities and the singular loci of the sets they trivialize, see Propositions \ref{regularityequimultplicity} and \ref{singularities} for precise statements.

-Thus in this paper we redefine and reprove most of the classical results of stratification theory of real and complex, analytic (only locally) and algebraic sets, in order to get local {\aaa} trivializations.
-Our approach is based on the classical Puiseux with parameter theorem and the algebro-geometric equisingularity of Zariski (called also Zariski equisingularity).
-Our main tool in construction of {\aaa } trivializations is Theorem \ref{theorem}, that says that Zariski equisingularity implies {\aaa } triviality.
-To show it, we use Whitney interpolation that we adapt to arc-analytic geometry.
-This is explained in Appendix I.
+Thus this paper, in order to get local {\aaa} trivializations, we redefine many classical notions and reprove many classical results of stratification theory on analytic and algebraic sets.
+Our approach is based on the classical Puiseux with parameter theorem and the algebro-geometric equisingularity of Zariski (called also Zariski's equisingularity).
+Our main tool in the construction of {\aaa } trivializations is Theorem \ref{theorem}, which says that the Zariski equisingularity implies {\aaa } triviality.
+To show it, we use Whitney's interpolation adapted to arc-analytic geometry.
+This is explained in Appendix \ref{Sec:interpolation}.

-Besides the proofs of Puiseux with parameter theorem and the curve selection lemma this paper is virtually self-contained.
-Moreover, our method, since is based on the Zariski equisingularity, is constructive; it involves the computation of the discriminants of subsequent linear projections.
+Besides the proofs of the Puiseux with parameter theorem and the curve selection lemma this paper is self-contained.
+Our method is based on the Zariski equisingularity, hence is constructive; it involves the computation of the discriminants of subsequent linear projections.